TITLE 18 TRANSPORTATION AND HIGHWAYS

 (b) a list or log of each and all vehicles currently held in the storage yard which were towed to the storage yard as the result of a public directive tow.

-(2) Each list or log required in this rule shall be available to provide to an employee of the transportation division of the commission or for transmission to the transportation division of the commission upon the request or directive of an employee of the transportation division of the commission.
+(2) Each list or log required in this rule shall be available to provide to an employee of the transportation division of the department or for transmission to the transportation division of the department upon the request or directive of an employee of the transportation division of the department.
 Each list or log shall contain, for each vehicle required to be listed:

 (a) a description of the vehicle, including the make, model, model year, color and vehicle identification number;